rekalogika/rekalogika.dev/docs/file-bundle/23-object-id-resolver.md

 ---
-title: Creating Object ID Resolver
+title: Creating an Object ID Resolver
 ---

 The framework assumes that the ID of your entity is returned by the method